COGNITIVE BEHAVIOURAL THERAPY

 Who can benefit from CBT?

 CBT is the treatment of choice for Anxiety Disorders, which is the most common of all mental health disorders.
+It is also useful for Mood Disorders.
 Empirical studies have demonstrated its short-term and long-term efficacy.

 CBT is problem-focused, goal-oriented, structured and systematic and teaches children life-long skills.
 CBT can help children with: